JSON Support

 Introduction to JSON in Stoolap

 Stoolap provides native support for JSON (JavaScript Object Notation) data, allowing you to store structured data alongside your conventional relational data.
-The current implementation focuses on:
+The current implementation includes:

 • Equality comparison for JSON values